B-Farahani/portfolio/_posts/2020-08-24-amazon_reviews.markdown

 Let’s first take a look at a few graphs to get a general understanding of the data.

 Below are the number of reviews per year and the number of unique products per year.
-The data includes headphone product/reviews from the year 2000 through mid 2014.
+The data includes headphone products/reviews from the year 2000 through mid-2014.
 As expected, we can see that the number of reviews per year has increased significantly year over year.
-But also the number of unique headphones sold through Amazon has increased significantly in the recent years.
+But at the same time, the number of unique headphones sold through Amazon has risen remarkably in recent years.

 ![Reviews Per Year](../assets/img/amazon_reviews/Reviews_per_year.jpg){: .postImage}